Is it Okay to Lie in a Relationship?

 This survey answered an exact question that is at the heart of what we are trying to find out.
 The graph shows that 64% of people feel it’s sometimes okay to lie, but 36% said it’s never justified.
 The majority of us think that lying is “sometimes justified.”
 But a huge chunk of us feels it is “never justified.”
 That speaks volumes.
 So maybe we need to figure this out!
 Who’s Right?

-One last study mentioned that 7% of all communication is lies, but 90% of lies are only white lies.
+One other study mentioned that 7% of all communication is lies, but 90% of lies are only white lies.
 Interesting indeed!

 What does the Bible say regarding lying?

 I know some people won’t want to hear what Christianity has to say about lying.
 Please don’t leave yet!
 The Bible is also a book of wisdom, even if you don’t believe in God or Jesus.